 New research by The Australia Institute examines proposals to cut company tax rates.

-Cutting the company tax rate: Why would you?
+Full Report: Cutting the Company Tax Rate: Why would you?